Older people and jobseeker's payments

-- You will no longer be required to engage with the compulsory activation process (see below) and you will not be subject to penalty rates for non-engagement
+Since 1 January 2014, if you are claiming Jobseeker’s Benefit or Allowance and are aged 62 or over, you will no longer be required to engage with the compulsory activation process (see below) and you will not be subject to penalty rates for non-engagement.

-- However, when you turn 62, if you are already engaged in activation (selected and referred for engagement) or if you are currently taking part in an activation programme (such as Community Employment, JobPath or training courses), you are expected to complete the programme.
-If you leave activation programmes before completion your jobseeker payment may be reduced.
+However, if you are already engaged in activation (selected and referred for engagement) or if you are currently taking part in an activation programme (such as Community Employment, JobPath or training courses), you are expected to complete the programme.
+If you leave activation programmes before completion, your jobseeker's payment may be reduced.

 |What is activation?

-People aged under 62 who do not engage with the activation process may have their payment reduced and can subsequently be disqualified from their payment for up to 9 weeks.
+People who do not engage with the activation process may have their payment reduced and can subsequently be disqualified from their payment for up to 9 weeks.